 By appointment only

 Debra Worden came to George Fox in 1994 as the first female member in what was then the Department of Business and Economics.
-Prior to her move to Oregon, Debra taught at Olivet Nazarene University in Illinois and was a Research Scholar at Purdue University’s Credit Research Center in Indiana.
-Debra earned her doctorate in economics from Purdue and a bachelor’s degree in economics from Westminster College, Pennsylvania.
+Prior to her move to Oregon, Debra taught at Olivet Nazarene University in Illinois and was a research scholar at Purdue University’s Credit Research Center in Indiana.
+She earned a doctorate in economics from Purdue and a bachelor’s degree in economics from Westminster College, Pennsylvania.

-Debra lives on a lovely 5 acres of trees, flowers, and native plants in Newberg, OR.
+Worden lives on a lovely five acres of trees, flowers and native plants in Newberg.
 She is a not-too-crazy cat lady and has a handful of strays that come to stay and be taken care of.
-Debra met her husband Paul in the classroom during her two-year teaching stint at Northern Arizona University in the 1980s – he was the brilliant student in the back row of her Finance class.
+Debra met her husband Paul in the classroom during her two-year teaching stint at Northern Arizona University in the 1980s – he was the brilliant student in the back row of her finance class.

-Debra’s passions are many and include (not in any order) her Paul, cats, her Father God, backpacking in the wilderness (with Paul), the George Fox Baseball team, her students, Jackson Browne, gardening, the Wall Street Journal, JRR Tolkien, the Fed, and statistical analysis.
+Worden’s passions are many and include (not in any order) her Paul, cats, her Father God, backpacking in the wilderness (with Paul), the George Fox baseball team, her students, Jackson Browne, gardening, The Wall Street Journal, JRR Tolkien, the Fed, and statistical analysis.